sandeeprawat/decks/README.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/).
 2. Install the [Marp for VS Code extension](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode).
-3. Open `slides/Slides.md` in VS Code.
+3. Open any `.md` file in the `slides/` folder in VS Code.
+4. Use the Marp extension to preview your presentations.

 ## Licensing and Attribution